 Whether you’re ticking the 12 Apostles off your bucket list on a Great Ocean Road Tour or you’ve always wanted to visit the Penguin Parade at Phillip Island we’ve got you covered with amazing experiences along the way.

-We go to amazing wildlife sanctuaries, the best scenery and photo spots and have many unique experiences from lighthouse stops to indigenous cultural experiences.
+We go to amazing wildlife sanctuaries, the best scenery and photo spots and have many unique experiences from lighthouse stops to sheep shearing.
 Our trips will leave you with long lasting memories and friendships to last a lifetime.

 Why Choose Otway Discovery Tours for your melbourne day trip?